THE DIFFERENT TABLE SAW TYPES

 The Bosch GTS1031 Bench Top Table Saw

 Bench top saws are designed to be as compact as possible, very light, and very affordable.
 They are mostly aimed at users who want to get some light-duty work done in their garage or workshop.
-Even though they don’t have a stand or transport wheels, they are still considered portable because their small weight allows them to be carried around by almost anyone.
-For that, they rely on generous usage of lightweight materials such as plastic, aluminum, or other composite materials.
+Even though they don’t have a stand or transport wheels, they are still considered portable because they are constructed from lightweight materials such as plastic, aluminum, or other composite materials.
 Their tables are smaller and their rip capacity is very limited.
 Still, if you plan on cutting some plywood or softer woods such as pine, and don’t plan on working with full-size material sheets, these little saws will rise to the challenge.

 Compact table saws are a step up from bench top table saws.
 They feature some of the same characteristics, such as direct drive universal motors and lightweight construction, but they will have additional features like stands, or even table surfaces made of cast iron.
 Some of them can even resemble full-size table saws, but their tables and rip capacity are a lot smaller.